nhsconnect/FHIR-NRLS-API/pages/assure/assure.md

 1. The Programme Team will provide Suppliers with the necessary information and materials to enable them to determine the feasibility of developing a technical product.
 This can be done with a combination of face to face and WebEx.

-2. Supplier completes a Usage and Settings document to get Programme approval for usage and settings of the NRLS.
+2. Supplier completes a Usage and Settings document to get Programme approval for usage and settings of the NRL.

 	*Note*: The Usage and Settings document is not needed for the pilot.